yaskhanloo/mb-neuro/README.md

 3. Check that log files are created properly

 ### Step 2: Implement Missing Logic from Notebooks
-We need to port these key functions from your notebooks:
+Need to port these key functions from notebooks:

 #### From validation notebook:
 - `compare_epic_secuTrial()` - The main comparison function